 A veterinary technician shall perform only those acts and duties overseen by a supervising veterinarian that are within the scope of practice of the supervising veterinarian but shall not include diagnosis, prescribing medication, treatment, or surgery in the practice of animal husbandry.
 An applicant for a certificate of qualification as a veterinary technician in this state may make written application to the board showing that he or she is:

 - A citizen of the United States or an applicant for citizenship; and

 - A person of moral integrity and acceptable ethical standards.

-A.C.A. § 17-101-306 provides that each certified veterinary technician must annually register his or her employment with the board, stating his or her name and current address, the name and office address of both his or her employer and the supervising licensed veterinarian, and additional information as the board deems necessary.
-Upon any change of employment as a veterinary technician, the registration is considered suspended until new employment has been obtained and the board notified in writing of the new employment.
+A.C.A. § 17-101-306 provides that each certified veterinary technician shall annually register his or her employment with the board, stating his or her name and current address, the name and office address of both his or her employer and the supervising licensed veterinarian, and additional information as the board deems necessary.
+Upon any change of employment as a veterinary technician, the registration shall be considered suspended until new employment has been obtained and the board notified in writing of the new employment.

 However, a veterinarian can utilize the services of an employee to perform services not requiring the skill and judgment of a veterinary technician, which services are performed under the direct personal supervision of the veterinarian.
 Such a lay employee shall not be identified as a “veterinary technician”, “animal technician”, or “technician”.

 A veterinarian licensed under the provisions of this chapter may not establish a separate office or clinic in a location other than his or her regular office and place the separate office or clinic under the control or supervision of a veterinary technician.